excelsiorHorizon/TypeScript_Express_Server_w_MongoDB/ReadMe.md

 ## Initializing the Server Environment

-Once you have MongoDB installed its time to initialize the server envinronment using the following commands.
+Once you have MongoDB installed to initialize the server envinronment use the following commands.

-From the top level of the app enter to load the required dependencies:

 `npm install`

-next its time to compile our TypeScript code into ES6 JS:
+Next its time to compile our TypeScript code into ES6 JS:

 `npm run build`

-This command will also create a folder called dist to store the code.
+This command will create a dist folder to store the code.

 Now to run the JS server enter:

 `npm start`

 In the console you should see a notification indicating that our server is now running on port 3000 and that a successful connection to the database has been created.

+A development TypeScript version of the server can also be ran by entering:

+`npm run dev`

+## Testing

 To test the integrity of the API endpoints a suite of tests has been built to test the functionality of the following.

 GET - POST - PUT - DELETE

-To run the tests enter:
+To run the test suite enter:

 `npm run test`

-The output to the console will list the results of the test.

-Note in order for the tests to run, the JS version of the server must first be built.
+*Note in order for the tests to run, the JS version of the server must first be built.